Disease Pressure Is Rising in Ohio: What Growers Should Be Watching This Summer

 Once your water is conditioned, pair your fungicide application with NanoPro and NanoN to improve nutrient efficiency and get more from every pass.
 When you’re making one of the most important applications of the season, every part of the tank mix should be working for you—not against you.

-Did you know?
 Much of Ohio falls within hard or very hard pH regions, making water quality an important consideration for growers trying to optimize their fungicide applications.

 Stay Proactive